AdaScanPro

 The Most Common Violations

-Based on analysis of over 1 million web pages, these are the violations found most frequently:
+Across large-scale accessibility scans, these are the violations found most frequently:

-1. Missing Image Alt Text (68% of pages)
+1. Missing Image Alt Text

 Images without descriptive alt text are invisible to screen readers.
 This is the single most common violation and the easiest to identify through automated scanning.

-2. Low Color Contrast (65% of pages)
+2. Low Color Contrast

 Text displayed without sufficient color contrast ratio (minimum 4.5:1 for normal text, 3:1 for large text) is unreadable for users with low vision.
 Light gray text on white backgrounds is the most common failure.

-3. Missing Form Input Labels (55% of pages)
+3. Missing Form Input Labels

 Form fields without programmatically associated labels prevent screen readers from announcing what information each field requires.
 Users cannot complete forms they cannot understand.

-4. Empty Links (50% of pages)
+4. Empty Links

 Links without text content (icon-only links, image links without alt text) give screen readers nothing to announce, making navigation impossible.

-5. Missing Document Language (40% of pages)
+5. Missing Document Language

 Pages without a declared language attribute prevent screen readers from using the correct pronunciation rules.

-6. Empty Buttons (35% of pages)
+6. Empty Buttons

 Buttons without accessible names (icon-only buttons, image buttons without alt text) cannot be identified by screen reader users.

-7. Missing Skip Navigation (32% of pages)
+7. Missing Skip Navigation

 Pages without skip links force keyboard users to tab through every navigation item before reaching main content on every page.

-8. Inaccessible PDF Documents (75% of PDFs)
+8. Inaccessible PDF Documents

 PDF files without proper tagging, reading order, and text layer are completely inaccessible to screen readers.
 Scanned document PDFs are the worst offenders.